15-minute city: Obstacles to implementation

 In the United States, several factors make the implementation of 15-minute cities challenging.
 The biggest roadblock is strict zoning regulations, especially single-family zoning which makes high density housing construction illegal.
 NIMBYism is also an obstacle, as are parking requirements and the perceived low quality of urban schools which causes childbearing couples to move from urban areas to suburban areas.

+Global challenges

+There are many researches that pinpoint and discuss several challenges that are associated with the 15-minute city concept.
+These studies show how the implementation of a 15-minute city can vary notably between different urban contexts, as cities differ in their social, economic, and spatial characteristics.
+There are also governance challenges, because the model requires organization and strong institutional capacity.
+Scholars and researchers have also highlighted concerns about social equity, observing that improvements in accessibility may lead to increased property values, which can potentially lead to gentrification and displacement.
+Researchers have also emphasized the difficulties in measuring accessibility and checking whether cities meet 15-minute criteria.